Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Creative Photography Secrets are Just Problems to Solve

 As I said, there are no creative photography secrets.
-There are bits of information you have to learn, and those bits are mostly about problems to solve so you can take photos that evoke emotion within your audience.
+There are bits of information you have to learn, which are mostly about problems to solve so you can take photos that evoke emotion within your audience.

 I feel something when I see Lindsay Adler’s stunning portraits.
 Then I feel something else when I see Moose Peterson’s amazing aviation photos.